udacity/create-your-own-adventure/english/yoga/goals/goals_of_yoga.md

 Goals of Yoga

+Now-a-days, people perform yoga with the goal of staying fit.

 The ultimate goal of Yoga is liberation though the exact definition of what form this takes depends on the philosophical or theological system with which it is conjugated.